david125tran/GUI_tkinter_app/README.md

 This Tkinter GUI converts PDF files to MP3 files and immediately opens the new audio file for the user.

 pdf_file.pdf is an example PDF of a Spring poem.
 Open the pdf to have it played to you in audio.

+You an run desktop_app.py file in a Python IDE such as PyCharm or alternatively, you can create a desktop app by following below:

 Find your location of your download folder for this package